 While accessing your pension before taking full retirement may be beneficial now, it will also affect the amount of income available in the remaining period of the plan.

 Many people have alternative pension pots and savings available to them.
 Having a wider choice of options does mean that tax charges, such as the annual allowance, can come into play.
-The annual allowance means there is no tax relief on any pension saving over £40,000 in a year.
+The annual allowance means there is no tax relief on any pension saving over £60,000 in a year (the limit rose from £40,000 in 2023).

 Only once you have established a clear goal, and made sure you can afford to access the funds required without triggering tax charges or compromising your plans for later in life, should you commit to any decisions.